EpicatSupercell/VeryFast/README.md

+# Status Update
+Progress is blocked by missing features of rust.

+- [Const generics](https://github.com/rust-lang/rust/issues/44580): Specifying the buffer size for both `Pool` and `SmallBuffer` is impossible without it.
+For now a default has been set, but might not fit every use.

+## Nightly Requirements:
+Nightly is required because of the next features:

+- `#![feature(allocator_api)]`: Custom alignment for `Pool` allocations

 # VeryFast
 `VeryFast` is a collection of useful tools needed mostly by game developers, but fitting anyone who is focused on performance.